-Meet copywriter and content manager Anna Sandahl, who explains why most companies still fail in social media.
+Meet CEO and content specialist Anna Sandahl, who explains why most companies still fail in social media.

 Hi Anna!
 What do you do at Ode?